Aage Bohr was awarded the Nobel Prize in Physics in 1975 for his work detailing the structure of the atomic nucleus.

 Of course, we need to remember that atomic nuclei have a diameter of between 1.7 x 10-15 m for hydrogen and about 15 x 10-15 m for uranium.

-The fact that Bohr and others were able to mathematically model such incredibly small objects, producing fine structural detail, and predicting their behavior in agreement with experimental data is remarkable.
+The fact that Bohr and others were able to mathematically model such incredibly small objects, produce fine structural detail, and predict their behavior in agreement with experimental data is remarkable.

 “for the discovery of the connection between collective motion and particle motion in atomic nuclei and the development of the theory of the structure of the atomic nucleus based on this connection.”

 Despite the huge strides taken by the trio of physicists, even today, the structural details of atomic nuclei have still not been fully resolved.

 Aage Bohr died on September 8, 2009, aged 87.
 He was buried in the Mariebjerg Cemetery, Copenhagen.
 His first wife, Marietta, died in 1978.

 Bohr was survived by his second wife, Bente Meyer Scharff, whom he had married in 1981, and by two sons and a daughter from his marriage to Marietta.
 One of his sons, Tomas, became a Professor of Physics at the Technical University of Denmark.